Always check your working position when using a computer. To avoid unnecessary discomfort, make sure the following key principles are in place.

 - If your chair has an active recline mechanism, use it to change your position throughout the day.

-- The chair seat depth should be sufficient to support your thighs while providing a small space between the edge of the chair and the back of your knees.
+- Adjust the seat depth to support your thighs.
+Leave a small space between the edge of the chair and the back of your knees.

-- If you cannot adjust your keyboard height, raise your chair and use a footrest, or elevate your table on blocks as necessary.
+- If you cannot adjust your keyboard height, raise your chair and use a footrest.
+If you have sit/stand equipment move it up or down as necessary.

 - If you sit in an upright position, your keyboard should be placed in a slight negative tilt so that the wrists can be placed in an aligned or neutral position.